Fritschek/Fritschek.github.io/_pages/about.md

     * Statistics

 ## Funding
-* I am a principal investigator of the DFG-funded project "Machine Learning for Phyiscal Layer Security" (joint project with [Rafael Schaefer](http://www.user.tu-berlin.de/rafaelfs/) from [TU Berlin](https://www.tu-berlin.de/menue/home/parameter/en/))
+* I am a principal investigator of the DFG-funded project "Machine Learning for Physical Layer Security" (joint project with [Rafael Schaefer](http://www.user.tu-berlin.de/rafaelfs/) from [TU Berlin](https://www.tu-berlin.de/menue/home/parameter/en/))

  * We are looking into: